BrandonLCanete/Baga-Burger-Inventory-System-Group-1-SIA-2/BagaBurgerInventorySystemDocu.md

 3. Order Management - Updates inventory when new stock arrives.
 4. Inventory Categorization - Sorts products for easy tracking.
 5. Reporting and Analytics - Generates basic stock and usage reports.
+6. Messaging System - Both User and Admin can message each other so they can be more productive.

 ## C. Project Scope